 Without this final reflective gloss, matte photo paper can often come across as darker and less structured than their glossy counterparts.
 They also show fingerprints more easily than other finishes, meaning you need to be careful when handling and framing your premium matte photos.

 Glossy photo paper is a great way to add extra shine, dimension and color to your photos.
 Before printing your photos with this sheen, it’s important to decide which category of gloss you want: high-shine or semi-shine.
 Although all glossy finishes add a bright and reflective layer to your photos, a semi-shine finish is slightly more matte while still highlighting the beautiful colors in your photographs.
-Alternatively, high-shine provides a more intense gloss and gives your photo an overall crispness with a smooth surface.
+Alternatively, high-shine provides a more intense gloss and gives your photo prints an overall crispness with a smooth surface.

 This modern finish is beautiful on holiday cards or wedding invitations, or photo prints on fine art paper that will be hung without a glass frame.
 It’s important not to use a glass frame with this type of finish for several reasons.
 First, the photo paper itself will already be highly reflective, so adding glass around it can cause an unpleasant glare.
 Glossy paper is also kind of sticky, and can get stuck on glass frames and ruin the photo during removal.
 Photos with this finish are often recommended to be matted and hung without a frame, or used in a collage without glass.